yanxx297/fast-pokeemu/scripts/readme.md

 #### diff_aggreg.sh
 Given the .diff files of single test cases and aggreg test cases, this script generate categorize all the instructions into 4 classes: both mismatch, both match, only aggreg mismatch and only separate mismatch.
 Outputs are 4 lists contained in 4 files.
+00000000.diff contains an example of diff_cpustate.py's output when the 2 memory dumps are equivalent.

 #### tools/emuFuzzBALL/run-CPU-explr.sh
 Given a list of instructions (in shellcode format)